ajhenley/gitbook/more_to_say_about_styles.md

 ```

 ####Your Assignment
-Copy your style sheet to a separate file.
+1. Copy your style sheet to a separate file.
 Save it under the WebContent folder in another folder called 'css'.
 Name your file 'site.css'.
 Replace the styles in you head tag with a link tag to tell the browser to get the styles from an external file.
+2. Change the color of the first paragraph to blue.